-“It was wonderful to see so many people turn out at Seel Park to support a fantastic cause and help to raise a tremendous amount that will go a long way.
+Andy Ritchie said: “It was wonderful to see so many people turn out at Seel Park to support a fantastic cause and help to raise a tremendous amount that will go a long way.
 The match was a very competitive one and the Emmaus team did themselves proud, I loved being back out on the pitch.
 Congratulations to Greater Manchester Police who were the winners on the day.”
-Andy Ritchie

 The match was organised by Greater Manchester Police‘s Tameside Division with support from Emmaus Mossley, Mossley A.F.C and Oldham Athletic Community Trust (OACT).
 The game was played in good spirits with GMP Tameside taking the win with a score line of 8-2.

 PC Steve Naylor from Greater Manchester Police, said: “What a fantastic day!
 Thanks to everyone who made it all possible, to all the generous businesses who donated raffle prizes, Mossley AFC for providing the venue, OACT for securing the services of Andy Ritchie, Andy himself and Chief Constable Ian Hopkins for presenting the awards.”